Table of Contents

 Cultural and Religious Significance

-Rome’s historic centre is not only a tourist destination; it is a living religious and cultural center.
-For Catholics worldwide, it is the seat of the Pope and the destination of pilgrimages, especially during Holy Years.
-The Via Crucis at the Colosseum on Good Friday and the Urbi et Orbi blessing from St. Peter’s at Easter and Christmas draw global attention.
+Rome’s historic centre is more than a tourist destination; it remains a vibrant cultural and religious hub.
+As the seat of the Pope and the Roman Catholic Church, it attracts millions of pilgrims worldwide, particularly during Holy Years and significant liturgical celebrations.
+The Via Crucis procession at the Colosseum on Good Friday and the Urbi et Orbi blessings from St. Peter’s Basilica at Easter and Christmas are events of global religious importance.

 Preservation and Tourism Challenges